How to Cruise With Teens Without the Eye-Rolling and Drama

 Whilst we are not fans of our kids being in the club all the time, they do need somewhere to go to meet friends and chill during a family cruise.
 Thus giving them the option to get involved and meet new friends on the first night makes things a whole lot easier.

-Choose Speciality Restaurants As A Family
+Choose Speciality Restaurants as a Family

 Dining is a big deal for us, we all love getting dressed up and enjoying meal times.
 You will very rarely find the Christie family in the buffet restaurant at night-time.
 However many speciality restaurants also offer unique experiences that teens will love, such as Wonderland on Symphony Of The Seas.